RobbieHember/fcgadgets/README.md

 Filtering out unnecessary variables, and converting all retained variables to numeric data types, improves ease of subsequent programming, memory requirement, and storage space.
 One exception included variables that were stored as date strings within the various inventory layers.
 Date string variables were converted to a numeric data type upon later compilation of each inventory layer.
 Species codes occur across multiple inventory layers.
 As coherence among the lists of unique species codes from each layer could not be guaranteed, the script tallied all unique species codes across layers and repopulated the LUT for species codes for each layer with a complete, global set of species codes.
 The LUTs for each inventory layer are stored as pickle files.

+The LUTs can be imported into the workspace using **cbrun_utilities.py.ImportLUTs**.

 ### utilities_inventory.py.PrepDMEC
 This function compiles an initial version of the Disturbance and Management Event Chronology (DMEC) from forest inventory databases.